PARTICIPATE here >>

 The Death of Nature: the interlinked global crisis of environmental impacts and weather-related events — heat waves, forest fires, flooding, hurricanes, ecosystem degradation and collapse, pollution, and species extinction.

-Inequality: the various forms of inequality — economic, social, and inequality is a way to measure social and gender inequality.
+Inequality: the various forms of inequality — economic, social, and workplace inequality is a way to measure social and gender inequality.
 The growing gap between the 1% and the rest of the population creates an unequal and unjust society.

 Power & Corruption: the abuse of power—individual and systemic.
 Dishonest conduct by those in power or those seeking to influence them.
 Includes fraud and bribery.
 Corruption creates a system that governs not for the many, but for the few.